-4. Reward right across the sales journey, not just for reaching the destination
+4. Reward the sales journey, not just the destination

 It is often useful to draw a comparison of a modern sales leader to an elite sports coach.
 The sports coach would not simply request that their team ‘win the game’.
 This is obviously the desired outcome.
 They would instead focus on the individuals in the team, their strengths & weaknesses and what they need to contribute in order to make the desired outcome a reality for the team.
 In essence this is exactly the role of a modern sales manager.

 There’s no denying that motivated and happy employees make the most capable and successful team members.
 Maintain a high degree of sales momentum by rewarding your team as they successfully navigate the steps that make up your sales journey.

 Keep motivation high by rewarding your team every time they undertake a high-value sales behaviour (think leading KPI).
 Run competitions that focus not around won deals but around leading KPIs such as filling the pipe, contact scouting in an account or documenting meaningful next steps.
 Acknowledge the benefits your reps have on every aspect of the sales journey and as a result they’ll be a lot more likely to undertake these winning behaviours right off their own backs.

 If you’re stuck for ideas, take a peek at our comprehensive Sales Contest guide for ideas that boost sales performance.